deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 This all sounds too good to be true, right?
 But what if another reality is possible by just stretching out our hands and grabbing it?

-Let's look at some of the recent webxdc community advances, several new webxdc capabilities in several messengers along with updates to the [webxdc specification](https://webxdc.org/docs/spec/index.html), and finally at some webxdc apps already in everyday use,
+Let's look at some recent webxdc community advances, several new webxdc capabilities in several messengers along with updates to the [webxdc specification](https://webxdc.org/docs/spec/index.html), and finally at some webxdc apps already in everyday use,